 Current Song: Halo by Bethany Joy Lenz

-Whether or not they contain ghosts, many books which have been described as haunting.
+Whether or not they contain ghosts, many books have been described as haunting.
 With its lyrical writing, exceptional characters, and imaginative (as opposed to wholly traditional or predictable) take on ghosts, A Certain Slant of Light by Laura Whitcomb is honestly worthy of the "haunting" descriptor and the shivery response it elicits.

 Light reveals shades of darkness and traces of hope as the main character struggles to recall her life.
 I'm always cautious of giving away too much of a good book or a good film, especially one that I so thoroughly enjoy and want others to discover for themselves.
 Here's how I summarized the plot for a SparkNotes Literature feature:

 For more than a hundred years, Helen has been a ghost with no way to communicate with the living.
 She can see people, but they can't see her -- until one day when someone looks right at her.
 James is a teenager, alive and well, and he wants to get to know her.
 The more they talk, the more is revealed about Helen's past, as she struggles to remember her life.
 How did she die?
 Why can James see her?